iFaceless/portal/README.md

 *Note: currently, [portal](https://github.com/iFaceless/portal/) is still in ALPHA stage, not production ready yet.
 The first stable version will be released in a few weeks, so stay tuned~*

+# Features

+1. Can be configured to fill data into multiple fields concurrently.
+1. Support flexible field filtering for any (nested) schemas.
+1. Automatically convert field data to the expected field type, no more boilerplate code.
+1. Simple and clean API.

 # Install

 ```